dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

-The string begins on the first line after the opening quotation marks (`"""`) and ends on the line before the closing quotation marks, which means that neither of the strings below start or end with a line break:
+The string begins on the first line after the opening quotation marks (`"""`) and ends on the line before the closing quotation marks, which means that neither of the strings below start or end with a line break.

 ```swift
 let singleLineString = "These are the same."